Tor-EinarAsCode/Decrypt_AES-CBC/README.md

 Part 2 - Detect
 Based off the enriched information, create at least one detection rule.
-You may also assume that you have access to more collected data than the enriched data from Part 1, if needed.
+You may also assume that you have access to more collected data than the enriched data from Part 1.
 Examples: "Once we have seen 100 HTTP request with status 404 within 5 minutes we trigger an alert", "If enrich source X reports a malicious verdict, trigger an alert" Provide (approximate) queries in SPL, SIGMA or KQL format.